View Gary Wilson's Obituary on emissourian.com and share memories

 |

+Gary, son of the late Roy Wilson and wife Rosalia, nee Rudroff, was born Jan.
+31, 1952, in Jefferson City.
+He received his education at Southwest High School, in St. Louis.
+Gary made his home in Union, with Lori Uselman, his significant other of 22 years.
+He worked at Chrysler, and retired from there in 2007.
+Gary enjoyed hunting, whether it be deer, turkey or mole.
+He could usually be found tinkering around the house.
+He also enjoyed the music of the Bee Gees and sitting outside leading his own neighborhood watch.
+Spending time with his family is what Gary always treasured most.

-He is survived by his significant other, Lori Uselman, Union; two sons, Chris Wilson, O'Fallon, Mo. and Eric Usleman, Clinton, Ind.; four daughters, Patty Wilson and significant other John Benson, St. Charles, Amanda Swinford and husband Levi, Clinton, Ind., Amber Uselman, Terre Haute, Ind., and Ashley Uselman, O'Fallon, Mo.; other relatives and many friends.
+He is survived by his significant other, Lori Uselman, Union; one son, Chris Wilson, O'Fallon; one daughter, Patty Wilson and significant other John Benson, St. Charles; Lori's children, Eric Uselman, Amanda Swinford and husband Levi, all of Clinton, Ind., Amber Uselman, Terre Haute, Ind., and Ashley Uselman, O'Fallon; six grandchildren: Lillian Wilson, Gregory Wilson, Madison Martin, Chloe Swinford, Emma Swinford and Nora Uselman; one sister, Janice Bundy, High Ridge; one niece, Jennifer Bundy; three nephews, Michael Bundy, Daniel Bundy and Clifford Wilson; many other family members and friends.

+Gary was preceded in death by his parents and one brother, Kenneth Wilson.

+A private family visitation was held Thursday, April 30, at 2 p.m. at Oltmann Funeral Home, Union.